michaelpfay/StatHypTest/README.md

 This repository is related to the book:

-Statistical Hypothesis Tests in Context: Reproducibility, Inference, and Science
+Statistical Hypothesis Testing in Context: Reproducibility, Inference, and Science

 by Michael P. Fay and Erica H. Brittain